 Now that you’re here, you’re probably asking yourself: “Am I ready for a digital transformation?”
 Given that a true transformation will take buy-in and work from many departments, you will be met with challenges and will need a clear path forward in order to achieve success.
 Yes, a full transformation that involves every team member and every digital property can be an overwhelming undertaking.

-This blog scratches the surface on the many approaches and stages to inciting this kind of change in your organization.
-Ultimately, I recommend starting with your current digital properties and taking a practical approach.
+Ultimately, we recommend starting with your current digital properties and taking a practical approach.
 Find ways to scale what is working with those current properties and begin discussions with the right team members that can help carry the torch with you.

 Stay tuned for the next blog in our Marketer’s Guide to Drupal 8 series!